Global convergence of optimized adaptive importance samplers: Introduction

-We address the problem of globally optimizing AIS by designing non-convex optimization schemes for $\chi^2$ divergence.
+We address the problem of analzing the optimized AIS in the general setting by applying non-convex optimization results for $\chi^2$ divergence.
 This enables us to prove global convergence results for the AIS that can be controlled by the parameters of the non-convex optimization schemes.
-Specifically, we use stochastic gradient Langevin dynamics (SGLD) \citep{welling2011bayesian} and its underdamped counterpart, stochastic gradient Hamiltonian Monte Carlo (SGHMC) \citep{chen2014stochastic}, for non-convex optimization.
-Recently, global convergence of these algorithms for non-convex optimization were shown in several works, see, e.g., \citet{raginsky2017non, xu2018global, erdogdu2018global, zhang2019nonasymptotic, akyildiz2020nonasymptotic, gao2021global, lim2021polygonal, lim2021non}.
-We leverage these results for proving that optimizing a general non-convex $\chi^2$-divergence leads to a global convergence result for the resulting AIS schemes.
-In particular, we design two schemes, (i) Stochastic Overdamped Langevin AIS (SOLAIS) which uses SGLD to adapt its proposal, (ii) Stochastic Underdamped Langevin AIS (SULAIS) which uses SGHMC to adapt its proposal, and prove global convergence rates of these two schemes.
+Specifically, we use stochastic gradient Langevin dynamics (SGLD) \cite{welling2011bayesian} for the analysis of the non-convex optimization schemes which minimize $\chi^2$-divergence.
+SGLD is a common proxy for the analysis of SGD and often exhibit similar properties, see, e.g., \cite{brosse2018promises}.
+Recently, global convergence of these algorithms for non-convex optimization were shown in several works, see, e.g., \cite{raginsky2017non, xu2018global, erdogdu2018global, zhang2023nonasymptotic, akyildiz2020nonasymptotic, gao2021global, lim2021polygonal, lim2021non}.

-We note that the use of Langevin dynamics within the AIS is explored before, see, e.g., \citet{fasiolo2018langevin,elvira2019langevin,mousavi2021hamiltonian}, also see, \citet{martino2017layered,martino2017anti,llorente2021mcmc} for the use of Markov chain Monte Carlo (MCMC) based proposals.
-However, these ideas are distinct from our work, in the sense that they explore driving the parameters (or samples) w.r.t. the gradient of the log-target, i.e., $\log\pi$, rather than $\chi^2$-divergence.
+{We note that the use of {Markov chain Monte Carlo based proposals} within the AIS is explored before \cite{martino2017layered,martino2017anti,llorente2021mcmc}.
+In particular, the Langevin algorithm based proposals have been also used, see, e.g., \cite{fasiolo2018langevin,elvira2019langevin,elvira2021optimized,mousavi2021hamiltonian, elvira2022gradient}.
+However, these ideas are distinct from our work, in the sense that they explore driving the mixture parameters w.r.t. the gradient of the log-target, i.e., $\nabla_x \log\pi(x)$ and using these parameters to construct mixture proposals in the standard AIS setting.
+We instead use Langevin algorithm to minimise $\chi^2$-divergence.
 Our proposal adaptation approach is motivated by quantitative error bounds, hence has provable guarantees.
-Other MCMC-based methods also perform well and interesting for a future analysis -- but require a different approach.
+Other MCMC-based methods also perform well and are interesting for a future analysis -- but require a different approach.
+Finally, various other measures to optimize proposals were also considered in the literature such as the Kullback-Leibler divergence or other parametric measures, see, e.g., \cite{el2019variational, el2019stochastic, el2021policy, jerfel2021variational}.
+These methods also perform well in practice but are harder to verify from a theoretical perspective.}